-Please take a picture of each piece of luggage and its contents before leaving for the airport.
-The airline will often ask for a description or image if your luggage is lost.
-If your luggage can't reach you during your travels and you need to claim its contents, pictures will help that claim process.
+Please take pictures of each piece of luggage and its contents before leaving for the airport.
+If your luggage is lost, the airline will often ask for a description or image.
+If your luggage can't reach you during your travels and you need to claim its contents, pictures will help with that claim process.